Make your Barbi the Best

-If you’re careful you can make yourself look like a real grill-star, increasing the level of smoke or ‘flaring’ the flames to create a real grill-master effect, but be careful to practice, as it can go wrong, so here are some tips to help get it right!
+Although probably in ‘grand isolation’ if you’re careful you can make yourself look like a real grill-star for your BBQ video upload for BARBI for BRITAIN , you can increase the level of smoke or ‘flare’ the flames to create a real grill-master effect, but be careful to practice, as it can go wrong, especially if you plan live-streaming.
+So here are some tips to help get it right!

 Before you start, choosing an overall theme for the food, and drink, especially if you’re entertaining, is a great idea.
 The US, particularly the South, Australian and South Africa are all key BBQ regions and great bases to plan from.
 It also helps that they produce excellent wine!
 The Caribbean, South America and North Africa make equally great themes for a more exotic BBQ.

 BBQ’s look great with a mix of colours – red, green or yellow bell peppers look and taste fantastic and can be flame-roasted to increase their flavour; once the skin has begun to blacken, place in a plastic bag and allow to cool before removing skin.
 Green and yellow courgettes also look good and grill well, as do chillies, asparagus and aubergine.

 You know you can grill many vegetables, but did you know you can also grill lots of fruit including bananas, pineapple, papaya and mango, all of which add colour, flavour and taste on the Barbi.